Translated by A. Charles Muller

 The way of the Sage is to act without wrangling.

-2. The interpretation of 司契 and 司徹 here varies considerably among translators.
+9. The interpretation of 司契 and 司徹 here varies considerably among translators.
+We take it as one of the plethora of expressions of the pervasive notion of wu-wei in the Daodejing, which implies doing things by focusing on the content, and what one can actual do well, rather than on expectations of a rapid conclusion.
 Cf. the translations by D.C.
 Lau, Richard Llynn, Ellen Chen, John Wu, and others.